WTVX: Newscasts from WPEC

 On March 3, 2014, WPEC replaced its 7 p.m. newscast with a new 10 p.m. newscast on WTVX.
 WTVX eventually added simulcasts of WPEC's 9 a.m. and noon newscasts and an airing of Sinclair's Full Measure with Sharyl Attkisson, replacing the late newscast with airings of Sinclair's national news program The National Desk (which is also seen in the morning).
 Under the name Sharyl Thompson, Attkisson had started in television as a reporter at WTVX from 1982 to 1985.

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+WTVX's transmitter is located southwest of Palm City, Florida.
+The station's signal is multiplexed:

 In 2022, WWHB-CD's main subchannel began to be officially hosted on WTVX as part of the deployment of ATSC 3.0 (Next Gen TV) on WWHB-CD, though WTVX itself is not broadcast in 3.0.

 Analog-to-digital conversion

-WTVX discontinued regular programming on its analog signal, over UHF channel 34, in December 2008.
+WTVX began broadcasting a digital signal in November 2002.
+It ended regular programming on its analog signal, over UHF channel 34, in December 2008.
 The station's digital signal relocated from its pre-transition UHF channel 50 to channel 34.
-It was then moved to channel 33 in the repack.
+It was then moved to channel 20 in the repack.